 The collections of the National History Museum of Romania (MNIR) include a large quantity of ceramic material, originating from originating from the region between the Danube and the Black Sea.
 The present paper is dedicated to the analysis of the late Roman lamps, discovered in various centers from Scythia and preserved in the collections of the MNIR.
 For this study they were analyzed 31 lamps discovered in Histria, Tomis, Dinogetia, Hârșova and Capidava, who are preserved in MNIR collections.
 Lamps are very important category of ceramic finds due to their dating characteristic.
 From the point of view of origin the lamps fall in to three large types: Asia Minor Type, Danubian Type and North African Type.
-It should be noted the imports from the Greek ceramic ware centres located in the South-Eastern Europe and Asia Minor, and in the Northern Africa as well.
-The local oil lamp manufacturing copied, imitated or was influenced to the same extent by the prototypes from the acknowledged workshops within these areas, therefore a wide variety of types and variants circulated across Dobruja's territory.
+It should be noted the imports from the Greek ceramic ware centers located in the South-Eastern Europe and Asia Minor, and in the Northern Africa as well.
+The local oil lamp manufacturing copied, imitated or was influenced to the same extent by the prototypes from the acknowledged workshops within these areas, therefore a wide variety of types and variants circulated across Dobrogea's territory.

-Key words: Late Roman period, Scythia, Romania, western Black Sea, museum and collection studies.
+Keywords: Late Roman period, Scythia, Romania, Western Black Sea area, Museum studies.